What’s the buying process look like for a route?

 Step 8: Get your company set up.

 Most contractors decide to set up an LLC or S-Corp.
+Note that whether you’re interested in bread routes vs FedEx routes will dictate the specifics on how to proceed.
+FedEx requires owners to have an S-Corp (most common) or a C-Corp set up.
+Whereas bread routes are more flexible with their business entity structure.
 Some route companies do not require you to be an LLC or S-Corp though and this is something you should ask about.
 If you decide to set up an LLC or S-Corp, the process is done online by many states and should take 1-5 business days and usually costs less than $500.
 Don’t use the mail system, as it will delay the transfer of the route unnecessarily.

 Step 9: Go through the background check, credit check, company application.